kyren/piccolo/README.md

 * A large amount of the stdlib is not implemented yet.
 Most "peripheral" parts of the stdlib are this way, the `io`, `file`, `os`, `package`, `string`, `table`, and `utf8` libs are either missing or very sparsely implemented.
 * The garbage collector has no finalization support.
-Being compatible with PUC- Rio Lua would require object finalization *with failure*, and even having finalization, let alone finalization with some kind of failure story is extremely low priority.
+Being compatible with PUC-Rio Lua would require object finalization *with failure*, and even having finalization, let alone finalization with some kind of failure story is extremely low priority.
 Userdata types can currently implement `Drop` (just like any other rust type) to get something equivalent to finaliazation for